-However, a simple assistance program can ease a lot for employees and employers both.
+However, a simple assistance program can ease a lot for employees and employers.

-- Nearly 16 per cent of the employees accepted that the personal issues caused absenteeism and
+↠ Nearly 16 percent of the employees accepted that the personal issues caused absenteeism.

-- Nearly 50 per cent of them reported a lack of focus due to the same issues.
+↠ Almost 50 percent of them reported a lack of focus due to the same problems.

-However, employee replacement isn’t the solution.
-An employer’s annual earning can reduce by 50% in doing so.
+However, employee replacement isn't the solution.
+An employer's annual earnings can reduce by 50% in doing so.

 So, what should you do as an employer?